RahulSkr/junctionPredictionFromGeneSequence/README.md

 # junctionPredictionFromGeneSequence
-Splice junction prediction from gene sequences using recurrent neural networks
+Splice junction prediction from gene sequences using multilayered recurrent neural networks

 # Repository description
 The dataset used for this project has been provided in the /data/spliceData.txt file.
 The data was made available at UCI machine learning repository by: